 An excellent choice for low-growing ground cover: the evergreen foliage, silvery green flushed with deep wine-red, provides interest all year round, and the upright spikes of blue flowers provide a long-lasting display in late spring and early summer.
 Sun or semi-shade.
 Moist but well drained soil.
 6 in.
 1 litre pot.

-READY LATER IN THE SEASON.
 Now you can have a hollyhock without the dreaded rust!
+Or pretty much.
 This cross between Alcea and Althaea has semi-double deep pink flowers arranged along tall stems from the height of summer until the depths of autumn.
 Great for that cottage garden feel.
 Full sun.
 Any soil.
 4 ft.
 2 litre pot.

+READY SOON.
 The name makes this plant sound a sturdy and dependable fellow, and so it is - a solid base of elliptical dark green rather hairy leaves and branching flowering spikes bearing clusters of intense blue flowers, not especially large in themselves but creating quite an impact.
 Will happily stand to attention in your border.
-Sun or semi-shade.
-Moist but...
+Sun or semi-shade....

 As the name suggests, this is the Canadian columbine, though it also grows in the United States.
 It is an elegant and airy plant with divided ferny foliage and, in late spring and early summer, nodding flowers with yellow petals surrounded by crimson sepals with upward facing spurs.
 Sun or semi-shade.
 Most soils.
 18 in.
 1 litre pot.

 A distinctive and rather different form of columbine, as the characteristic spurs are absent on the flowers which are more open and semi or fully double, hence the comparison with clematis.
 The flowers are usually pink, though coloration may vary, which makes it all the more exciting.
 Sun or semi-shade.
 Any well drained soil.
 18-24 in.
 1 litre pot.